+- Lengths: in meters

+- Time:

-- Lengths: in meters - Time: - either in seconds (ex: erodibility coefficient 4 E-8, corresponding to velocity in m/s) - or in iterations, assuming 1 iteration \approx 1 year.
+- either in seconds (ex: velocity in m/s)

+- or in iterations, assuming 1 iteration $\approx$ 1 year (Fluvial) and 7 years (Turbidites).

 In the interface window, decimal numbers must be entered with a decimal dot, or a decimal comma, according to the environment (in ASCII files, only decimal point is to be used, see chapter 5).